 Overnight suggestions: Beaumaris, Menai Bridge or Caernarfon

 Travel through the spectacular Eryri National Park (Snowdonia National Park) famous for the rugged mountain scenery and on a clear day you may see the peak of Yr Wyddfa (Snowdon), the highest mountain in England and Wales.
 A good starting point is at the Eryri National Park Centre, an historic house with gardens, providing refreshments and information.
 Coach parking available.

 Portmeirion the Italianate village built by Welsh architect Sir Clough Williams-Ellis from 1925 – 1976.
 Surrounding the village are 70 acres of sub-tropical gardens and woodlands with lakes and miles of pathways.
 The village includes a hotel, self-catering cottages, restaurants, cafes and shops.
 Group rates are available for a party of 12 or more guests.
 The coach car park is close to the village entrance.
 Guided tours must be arranged in advance.

 Harlech Castle has a spectacular location perched on a rock overlooking the coast and is one of the castles in Wales with UNESCO World Heritage Status.
-The visitor centre tells the castle’s story including a weaponry exhibition, timeline and audio visual display, the centre also includes a cafe, shop, luxury holiday apartments and a 21st century bridge, making the castle accessible to many more visitors.
+The visitor centre tells the castle’s story including a weaponry exhibition, timeline and audio visual display, the centre also includes a café, shop, luxury holiday apartments and a 21st century bridge, making the castle accessible to many more visitors.
 Coach parking is available at Bron y Graig Uchaf.
 Contact Harlech Castle to receive suitable directions for coaches to reach the car park.